Something-Test-Related/behave-gcp-test-automation/README.md

 # behave-gcp-test-automation
 BDD Test Automation for GCP using the Python Behave test framework.
 This framework can currently interact with BigQuery, Storage, and Airflow/DAGs and has example tests for each in the `features` folder.
-This framework can be easily expanded to interact with more GCP service and components by building out the `features/enrivonment.py` file.
+This framework can be easily expanded to interact with more GCP services and components by building out the `features/environment.py` file.

 ## Prerequisites